Are you looking to add drivers to your fleet? Are you nervous and want to hire quality drivers?

 So when you have an applicant, ask them if they have a clearinghouse account.
 If they do not, you will need to encourage them to register, as it will save you time later in the process.

-Employment must be depended on if the applicant has a negative Department of Transportation drug and alcohol test.
+Employment must be dependent on if the applicant has a negative Department of Transportation drug and alcohol test.
 If you do these background and drug screening tests, it is known that on average a fleet could have a 17% lower “driver out-of-service” rate.

 Now, just because a driving applicant has good credentials does not always mean that they are a good driver.
 The one sure-fire way to figure out how well the candidate drives is to administer a driving test.